 4. Bathroom Updating

 Updating a bathroom typically has a high initial investment but can deliver an ROI ranging from 70-80%.
 A full remodel of a small bathroom can run as high as $10,000.
 However, if the bathroom only requires a simple update, the costs are significantly lower, and the results will be well worth the investment.
-For example:
+You could look at the following:

 - Resurface the bathtub